While Harlequin bugs are bright and beautiful in color, do not be mistaken.

 10. Companion Plants

 Good news!
-These bugs despise the smell of some plants like garlic, mint, tansy, and catnip.
+These bugs dislike the smell of certain plants, such as garlic, mint, tansy, and catnip.

 11. Kaolin Clay